DISPATCHES FROM EXOTIC LANDS

 Cheetah

 Nothing says ‘Serengeti safari’ like a cheetah scanning the surrounding plains from the top of a termite mound.
-In mid December the southern grasslands host the wildebeest birthing season and this is prime cheetah territory, when there is ample opportunity to watch these impressive predators in action.
+In mid-December, the southern grasslands host the wildebeest birthing season and this is prime cheetah territory, when there is ample opportunity to watch these impressive predators in action.

 Rhino